ANybakk/node-irc/docs/API.rst

 Client
 ----------

-.. js:function:: irc.Client(server, nick [, options])
+.. js:function:: irc.Client([options])

-    This object is the base of everything, it represents a single nick connected to a single IRC server.
+    This object is the base of everything.

-    The first two arguments are the server to connect to, and the nickname to attempt to use.
-The third optional argument is an options object with default values::
+    This constructor support an optional options object with default values::

         {
+            server: null,
+            nick: 'nodebot',
             userName: 'nodebot',
             realName: 'nodeJS IRC client',
             port: 6667,